 - Determine the impact of cover crops on the tri-trophic interactions of insects in organic vegetable systems.

-Legume cover crops, sunn hemp and cowpea were planted in an certified organic farm in Edinburg, TX during the summer of 2018.
-We collected information on: cover crop height, insect damage, and cover crop biomass.
+Cover crops were planted in a certified organic farm in Edinburg, TX during the summer of 2018.
+We collected information on: cover crop height, insect damage, cover crop biomass and weed biomass.
 We also collected insect samples in the cover crop treatments.
 Cover crop height was measured using measuring tape from the base of the plant, not including roots, to its tallest point.
 Damage was assessed using a visual scale of 0 (no damage) to 4 (extensive damage, little of the plant remains).
 From the visual insect damage estimation we determined the damage caused by insect pests.
 Cover crop biomass was collected just before cover crop termination.
-Cover crops were harvested and oven dried for 48 hours and total biomass for each cover crop was estimated.
+Cover crops were harvested and oven dried for 48 hours and total biomass for each cover crop type and weed was estimated.
 Flying insects in the cover crops were collected using the sweep net.
 We also estimated the pest damage in cash crops following the visual damage scale recording.
 Insects in the cash crops were collected using a sticky trap and pitfall traps.

 Educational & Outreach Activities